-Start with step 1 to 4 of the Re-mix patch on the previous page (patch audio inputs and outputs, turn down RES [Q] and select the EQ bank).
+Start with step (1) to (4) of the Re-mix patch on the previous page.

-Set the 135 | 1 switch to 135, and the 246 | 2 switch to 246.
+5 Set the 135 | 1 switch to 135, and the 246 | 2 switch to 246.

 6 Set Fast | Slow to the center position (triggers), and set Post | Pre to Post.
-Set Scale Rotation down.
+Flip the Scale Rotation switch down (off).

-C Let's say you have a dance track with a kick, snare, hi-hat, and some melody lines happening.
+O Let's say you have a dance track with a kick, snare, hi-hat, and some melody lines happening.
 You can use the SMR to convert each kick drum hit into a trigger output, which you can use to trigger your own kick drum (or clock your master clock, or trigger anything on the modular).
-Start by patching the ENV OUT jack for channel 1 into something that makes sound when triggered.
+Start by patching the channel 1 ENV OUT jack into something that makes sound when triggered.

-(8) Turn down all the sliders and bring up the slider for channel 1 to around 50%.
+8 Turn down all the sliders and bring up the slider for channel 1 to around 50%.
 Listen to the SMR's output as well as the externally triggered module.
 You might want to monitor the input audio, too (use a mult or splitter before the SMR).

-There are four parameters to play with to get beat-synced trigger outputs: Rotation, Freq Nudge, Q, and Level (steps 9-12):

-9 Turn ROTATE so that channel 1 is triggering the external module whenever the kick drum hits.
-Probably for a typical kick drum, channel 1 should be on the 2nd, 3rd, or 4th note (it depends on the pitch of the kick you're trying to tune into).
+There are four parameters to play with to get beat-synced trigger outputs: Rotation, Freq Nudge, Q, and Level (steps 9-12): Turn ROTATE so that channel 1's resonant frequency is roughly the frequency of the drum you want to sync to.
+For a typical kick drum, channel 1 should be on a low note (perhaps position 2, 3, or 4 of the Graphic EQ scale bank).